jesperrasmussen/jekyll-flickr-generator/README.md

 ##Setup

 This is pretty simple.
-Copy or symlink the plugins from the `plugins` folder in the repo to your Octopress plugins folder.
+Copy or symlink the plugins from the `plugins` folder in the repo to your jekyll plugins folder.

-The `source/_layouts` folder should of course be in `source/_layouts` of your octopress installation, as this is where the generator will look for them.
+The `_layouts` folder should of course be in `_layouts` of your jekyll installation, as this is where the generator will look for them.

 I've included some simple examples which you will probably modify a lot to your needs.